 If you’re in a co-parenting situation (or care for someone who is), this post is for you!
 Melody Harrison Bergman is a divorced mom who sends her two boys off for 6-week summer visitations with her ex every year.
 I know you’ll find comfort in her hard-earned wisdom and practical advice.
-Melody is a crusader for ending sexual exploitation, and I had the privilege of meeting her at the Coalition to End Sexual Exploitation Summit in Washington, D.C. this past May.
+Melody is a crusader for ending sexual exploitation.

 by Melody Harrison Bergman

 A few weeks ago as I was sitting in my attorney’s office, a colorful pamphlet caught my eye.
 Underneath the block-letter title (something about co-parenting), was a message to this effect: “If you think divorce will fix all your problems, think again.
 Legally married or not, you are still ‘mom’ and ‘dad,’ and nothing can change that.”
 I’m a co-parent myself, and reflect on this fact often.
 I’m also far enough into this thing to know that the pamphlet is right.
 For every co-parent, located somewhere in the reams of legal documents is some sort of visitation schedule for the kiddos.
 And on paper, it might sound great.
 But when the rubber hits the road, things can get a little tricky.
 Let’s be honest, visitation often involves sending your babes back to a place you’ve intentionally removed them from—without you.